Budgeting & Forecasting

 Top-down financial forecasting is a qualitative method that looks at the macro-level view of a market which is then broken down into specific sections like product lines, departments, or regional markets to predict revenue.

 Think of it like a sculpture: the original piece of marble is gradually chipped away to form a shape.
-This is like top-down forecasting, where the bigger picture’s data and forecasts are broken down into components where the forecasts are further refined.
+This is like top-down forecasting, where the business breaks down the bigger picture’s data and forecasts into components where the forecasts are further refined.

 Top-down forecasting helps predict sales and revenues in big and complex industries.
 It’s often complemented by bottom-up forecasting, which is the process in reverse, to further ensure accuracy.

-To start with top-down forecasting, you need macroeconomic data like GDP, consumer spending stats, or competitor benchmarking.
+To start with top-down forecasting, you need macroeconomic data like Gross Domestic Product (GDP), consumer spending stats, or competitor benchmarking.
 Initial analysis will get you to the top-level forecasting.

-Now you can estimate the market sales or revenue forecast.
-This is achieved by multiplying the estimated market size by the market share.
+Now, you can estimate the market sales or revenue forecast by multiplying the estimated market size by the market share.
 You can then break down that figure into whatever components you need, like product lines or distribution channels.

 Creating the forecast allows you to project future sales or revenue for each component by looking at growth rates, market trends, and relevant historical data.
 Combine those totals for the overall top-down financial forecast.

 It’s a great way to assess the statistical relationship between different components of a business and their impact on revenue.
-If you have just one independent variable to assess, this is called simple linear regression.
+If you have just one independent variable to assess, this is simple linear regression.
+Simple regression focuses on the relationship between a single independent variable (predictor) and one dependent variable (outcome), such as forecasting sales based on advertising spend alone.

-Let’s say a retail company wanted to look at the impact of its marketing spend, store size, and average customer income (the independent variables) on its sales (the dependent variable).
+Let’s say a retail company wants to examine the impact of its marketing spend, store size, and average customer income (the independent variables) on its sales (the dependent variable).

 A software program can generate the model by gathering historical data on those four variables.
-If everything’s good and there’s a statistically significant output, this can be used for forecasting future sales and making data-driven decisions.
+If everything’s good and there’s a statistically significant output, you can forecast future sales and make data-driven decisions.

 They shine by examining which factors influence sales or revenue during a specific period, such as a company's accounting period.
-Time series models, such as moving average models, are therefore great for quantifying seasonal patterns in data or identifying any outliers, which can be useful for fraud detection.
+Therefore, time series models, such as moving average models, are great for quantifying seasonal patterns in data or identifying any outliers, which can be useful for fraud detection.

-If a company wanted to predict its monthly sales revenue using a moving average model for the next year, the first step would be to gather all relevant historical data from the business about previous monthly sales revenues.
+If a company wanted to predict its monthly sales revenue using a moving average model for the next year, the first step would be to gather all relevant historical data about previous monthly sales revenues from the business.

 Using specialist FP&A software, the company can look at the dependencies, trends, and patterns that arise.
 If everything checks out, it’s possible to estimate future monthly sales from the model.

 A typical model for this scenario would be the autoregressive integrated moving average (ARIMA) model.
-This is great for short-term forecasting and only needs historical data for its output, but it can’t consider market curveballs.
+This model is great for short-term forecasting and budgeting, only needs historical data for its output, and cannot consider market curveballs.

 Need a valuation for an upcoming funding round?
 Then you need a financial model to determine this.
 One example is the discounted cash flow (DCF) model, which uses the current cash flow to estimate a business's value.